zendframework/zend-stratigility/doc/book/migration/to-v2.md

 ### http-middleware 0.4.1 and Stratigility 2.0

-http-middleware 0.4.1 introduces breaking changes in the interfaces, including the following:
+http-interop/http-middleware 0.4.1 introduces breaking changes in the interfaces, including the following:

-- The namespace changes from `Interop\Http\Middleware` to `Iterop\Http\ServerMiddleware`, signaling a change indicating that the project now only targests server-side middleware.
+- The namespace changes from `Interop\Http\Middleware` to `Interop\Http\ServerMiddleware`, signaling a change indicating that the project now only targests server-side middleware.

 - The interface `ServerMiddlewareInterface` is now more simply